hhandika/segul/README.md

 ## Supported Platforms

 The app may work in any Rust supported [platform](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
-Below is a list of operating system that we tested and is guaranteed to work:
+SEGUL has been tested on the following operating systems:

 - Linux
 - MacOS